datastax/pulsar-helm-chart/README.md

 Tiered storage (offload to blob storage) can be configured in the `storageOffload` section of the `values.yaml` file.
 Instructions for AWS S3, Google Cloud Storage and Azure are provided in the file.

-In addition you can configure any S3 compatible storage.
+In addition, you can configure any S3 compatible storage.
 There is explicit support for [Tardigrade](https://tardigrade.io), which is a provider of secure, decentralized storage.
-You can enable the Tardigarde S3 gateway in the `extra` configuration.
+You can enable the Tardigrade S3 gateway in the `extra` configuration.
 The instructions for configuring the gateway are provided in the `tardigrade` section of the `values.yaml` file.

 ## Pulsar SQL
 If you enable Pulsar SQL, the cluster provides [Presto](https://prestodb.io/) access to the data stored in BookKeeper (and tiered storage, if enabled).
 Presto is exposed on the service named `<release>-sql`.